New York Times, Twitter hacked by Syrian group

 One staff member was the direct manager of the NYTimes domain, along with other media companies and had the login and password information of the company in his email, which the hackers accessed.

-Hnarakis confirmed that other media organisations were also attacked, but this proved unsuccessful as their customers used a secondary security measure known as a registry lock.
+Hnarakis confirmed that other media organizations were also attacked, but this proved unsuccessful as their customers used a secondary security measure known as a registry lock.

 MelbourneIT said it restored the correct domain name settings, changed the password on the compromised account, and locked the records to prevent further alterations.